apaz-cli/apaz-cli.github.io/blog/Revelations.md

 # Revelation 4: Directing focus is powerful.

+* This is informed by a conversation I had with an erotic hypnosis * I will fill in here more later, but basically hypnosis and meditation work via the same pathway, which can also be used during a scene to help get your bottom in the headspace you want them in.
+* The last revelation is still broadly applicable, but this is another tool in the toolbox which I don't yet have the words to fully explain.

+# Revelation 5: Meet lots of different kinds of people.
-* The previous revelations are 5+ years old.
-This is a very recent revelation for me, which only became accessible after I started learning about erotic hypnosis.
+* Revelations 1-3 are 5+ years old.
+Revelation 4 is less than a week old.
+* This knowledge only became accessible after I started learning about erotic hypnosis.
-*
+* There are probably other revelations that are understood by communities I haven't learned about yet, but that I have no context for yet.